 Recipients of concurrent degrees in interior architecture, architecture, or landscape architecture graduate as facile designers who engage in a variety of broad and specific issues, such as composition of sites and spaces, detail and materiality, sustainability, environmental analysis, and collaborative processes.

-Students enrolled in the interior architecture master's program may apply to enroll in a concurrent master’s degree option that provides an accelerated path toward attaining a second accredited professional degree in architecture (NAAB accredited).
+Students currently enrolled in the interior architecture master's program may meet with their advisor to request to enroll in a concurrent master’s degree option that provides an accelerated path toward attaining a second accredited professional degree in architecture (NAAB accredited).
 Other graduate students in one of these programs who are interested in another one of these disciplines have opportunities to take selected coursework in another discipline.

 A student may begin as an interior architecture or architecture student.

 The curriculum provides a clear path for graduate students in the School of Architecture & Environment.
 Students without advanced placement who are required to complete 14 studios can finish the concurrent degrees in a minimum of four years.
 This timeline includes summer coursework.
 Interior Architecture or Architecture students pursuing concurrent degrees in Landscape Architecture need only complete one capstone final studio.
 Track II Graduate students with advanced placement can adapt the sample curricula to their special circumstances, resulting in a 10-studio minimum.